-You can recognise your School Council representatives by spotting their white badges on their school jumpers and their photos are displayed on our School Council board in the conservatory.
+You can recognise your School Council representatives by spotting their hi-viz arm badges that they wear alongside their school uniform and their photos are displayed on our School Council board in the conservatory.

 Our School Motto